Arpita-deb/Salifort_motors_HR_analytics/README.md

 3. A jupyter notebook with all the codes

 ## About the Data Set:
-This project uses a dataset called **HR_capstone_dataset.csv**.
+This project uses a dataset called **HR_capstone_dataset.csv** from [kaggle](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction?select=HR_comma_sep.csv).
 It represents 10 columns of self-reported information from employees of a multinational vehicle manufacturing corporation.
 The dataset contains 14,999 rows – each row is a different employee’s self-reported information and 10 columns

 ### Data Dictionary: